ethereum/ethereum-org/views/content/token.md

 It's also possible to add a mathematical formula, so that anyone who can do math can win a reward.
 On this next example you have to calculate the cubic root of the current challenge gets a point and the right to set the next challenge:

 ```
-    uint currentChallenge = 1; // Can you figure out the cubic root of this number?
+    uint public currentChallenge = 1; // Can you figure out the cubic root of this number?

     function rewardMathGeniuses(uint answerToCurrentReward, uint nextChallenge) {
         require(answerToCurrentReward**3 == currentChallenge); // If answer is wrong do not continue